 Stop 6: Anakena Beach Easter Island

 It’s easy to understand why the powdery sand beach and clear turquoise water at Anakena was a ceremonial sight for the ancient tribes.
-The sight, which was the last stop on our Easter Island discovery tour, is simply breathtaking.
+The location, which was the last stop on our Easter Island discovery tour, is simply breathtaking.

 Easter Island Beach and Swimming

-What Is The Best Way To Tour Easter Island?
+What is The Best Way to Tour Easter Island?

 Self Guided Easter Island Trip

 We absolutely loved our hike from Hanga Roa to Rano Kau volcano and Orongo village.
 The scenery was spectacular and we could linger over the views as long as we liked.
-Stretching our legs after a long day of travel also suited us, but visitors can also rent a car or motorcycle and visit the same Easter Island attractions.
+Stretching our legs after a long day of travel also suited us, but you can also rent a car or motorcycle and visit the same Easter Island attractions.

 The one draw back to setting off on our own was that we didn’t get the whole story.
 We used an Easter Island guidebook to read about the events that took place at Orongo, but feel we would have benefited from having a local guide explain the important details of the historic place.